 Blow The Whistle On The Whistle Blower: Taking Action Against Vexatious Complainants

-By Peter Micevski, Solicitor, Lovegrove Smith & Cotton
+By Peter Micevski, Lovegrove & Cotton – Construction and Planning Lawyers

 In Victoria, if you have a complaint about a registered building practitioner, the first course of action is to discuss with the building practitioner, ordinarily either the builder or the relevant building surveyor.
 Unfortunately in practice, most people jump the gun and seek the assistance from the Victorian Building Authority (“the VBA”).
 They do so by making a complaint in writing to the VBA relating to a registered practitioner’s professional conduct or ability to practice.